Adg3g7/SoftEng_FinalProj/script.md

 * Some sort of title

-* Slight: “There’s something off about this school”
+* Sight: “There’s something off about this school”

 * Cuts to the villains doing something shady